 - Painkillers for headaches

 - Calcium channel blockers – prevent calcium from entering cells of the blood vessels.
-They reduce the amount of narrowing and widening of the blood vessels, a complication of ruptured aneurysm.
+They reduce the amount of narrowing and widening of the blood vessels, a complication of the ruptured aneurysm.

 - A vasopressor – rises the blood pressure and widens the narrowed blood vessels.
-The aim is to prevent stroke.
+The aim is to prevent a stroke.

 - Ventricular catheter – prevents hydrocephalus by draining collected fluid in the brain spaces into an external bag.
 A shunt may be needed.
 This is a flexible rubber tube with a valve starting in the brain and ending in the abdominal cavity draining the excess fluid into the large abdominal cavity.

 - Rehabilitation therapy – there may be brain damage causing body and speech impairment.
-This therapy helps patient relearn vital skills.
+This therapy helps the patient relearn vital skills.

 - Treatment of unruptured cerebral artery aneurysm.

 It may be sealed off by surgical clipping or endovascular coiling.
 The risks are almost equal and may be higher than the potential benefits.
 The decision making is helped by:

 - Other congenital conditions which increase the risk of aneurysm rupturing.

 How big is the aneurysm and how fast it is growing?